-This bourbon chicken recipe is quick easy to make with juicy chunks of chicken simmered in a sweet and spicy brown sugar sauce, a classic from Louisiana.
-A perfect weeknight meal.
+This bourbon chicken recipe is melt-in-your-mouth delicious with juicy chunks of chicken simmered in a sweet and spicy brown sugar sauce, the perfect one-pan meal.

 If you’re looking for a quick and easy weeknight chicken dinner with a combination of sweet and spicy, Bourbon Chicken is a recipe you’ll want to keep in your recipe collection.